Meredith R. Lawson-Rowe

 https://ohiohouse.gov/members/meredith-r-lawson-rowe

-Meredith Lawson-Rowe is serving her first term in the Ohio House of Representatives representing the 5th House District, which includes Reynoldsburg, Canal Winchester, parts of Columbus, Groveport, Obetz, Madison Township and Hamilton Township.
+Meredith R. Lawson-Rowe is serving her first term in the Ohio House of Representatives representing the 5th House District, encompassing parts of Reynoldsburg, Canal Winchester, Columbus, Madison Township and all of Groveport, Obetz, and Hamilton Township.

 Rep. Lawson-Rowe has built a strong career in community engagement and public service.
-While attending Clark Atlanta University, she became a member of Delta Sigma Theta Sorority, Inc. For over 20 years, she has worked as an Executive Administrative Assistant supporting C-suite level executives.
+While attending Clark Atlanta University, she became a member of Delta Sigma Theta Sorority, Inc. and is currently a member of the Columbus (Oh) Alumnae Chapter.
+For over 20 years, she worked as an Executive Administrative Assistant supporting C-suite level executives.

-In 2019, she made history as one of the first black women to be elected to Reynoldsburg City Council.
-Rep. Lawson-Rowe joined the Reynoldsburg City Council representing Ward 4 and was then elected as Council President in 2023.
-Under her leadership, she participated in updating the City’s zoning code, passed legislation to improve fair housing and declared Racism a public health crisis.
+In 2019, she made history becoming one of the first Black women elected to Reynoldsburg City Council, where she represented Ward 4 before being elected Council President in 2023.
+Under her leadership, she passed legislation updating the city’s zoning code to expand affordable housing there and to declare racism a public health crisis, and established the Reynoldsburg Juneteenth Celebration, now a city-sponsored annual event and community staple.

 She is the fourth of six generations of Ohioans and an active Reynoldsburg resident.
-She has been married to Rondal Rowe, Jr for 32 years.
+She has been married to Rondal Rowe, Jr., for 32 years.
 They are the proud parents of three children and four grandchildren.
-She is excited to serve her community at the state level and will work to build an Ohio that puts people first.

 District Map